 > Our recipe ideas

 The mirabelle plum takes centre stage in Metz at the end of August.
 Music, comedy, shows and games all celebrate the golden fruit that has the honour of bestowing its name each year to a Lorraine queen.
-From 19 to 25 August 2017, 25 stands dedicated to mirabelles and other culinary delights will set up on Place d’Armes in the Mirabelle Festival village.
-Elected on Sunday 20 August, the 2017 Mirabelle Queen will parade on one of the floats of the flower parade that closes the festivities on 27 August.
-The night before, a fireworks show lights up the sky above Metz after a free concert by Catherine Ringer.
+From 18 to 26 August 2018, stands dedicated to mirabelles and other culinary delights will set up on Place d’Armes J.-F. Blondel in the Mirabelle Festival village.
+Elected on Sunday 19 August, the 2018 Mirabelle Queen will parade on one of the floats of the flower parade that closes the festivities on 26 August.

 The Mirabelle Plum Centre

 At the Mirabelle Plum Centre in Rozelieures, the Grallet-Dupic family produces, harvests and distils the fruit while offering visits, tastings and a boutique with products and specialties made with mirabelles from its orchards.
 The learning area and the sound and light show projected in the distillery invite visitors on a discovery of all the secrets of Lorraine’s iconic fruit.

 Alongside the traditional and delicious mirabelle tart, the jams and the fine alcohols*, lovers of the golden fruit have developed a wide variety of products including a line of cosmetics and beauty products, mirabelle madeleines and candies, and even artisanal “Le Lorrain” soap made by Berga’sens from the oil of the mirabelle plum stone.